Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/TESTING.md

 ## 5. Python Checker

-[Python Checker](https://www.pythonchecker.com/) was used to validate all Python code in the application.
+[Python Checker](https://www.pythonchecker.com/) and [PEP8](http://pep8online.com/) was used to validate all Python code in the application.

 <span  id="deployment"></span>